originphp/framework/origin/docs/console/index.md

 class HelloShell extends Shell
 {
     /**
-     * This is called when the Shell is created.
-You can put any logic here
-     * instead of overiding the construct.
-     */
-    public function initialize(array $arguments){
-        ...
-    }

-    /**
      * This will be called if no other args are put after the shell name */